tsdiokno/abl/content/tl/docs/nt/roma/roma-3.md

 [^7]: But if by my lie God’s truth abounds to his glory, why am I also still being judged as a sinner?

 [^8] At bakit hindi na lang natin sabihin, tulad ng ibinibintang ng ibang tao ng ipinangangaral daw namin, "Gumawa tayo ng masasamang bagay para magbunga ito ng kabutihan"?
-Hatol sa kanila ang dapat.
+Karapat-dapat silang gawaran ng paghatol!

 [^8]: And why not say, just as some people slanderously claim we say, “Let us do what is evil so that good may come”?
 Their condemnation is deserved!

 ## Ang Buong Mundo ay Hinatulan sa Harap ng Diyos
 [#](# "The Whole World Guilty before God")

 [^9] Paano na?
 Mas mabuti ba tayo?
-Siguradong hindi!
+Hinding-hindi!
 Dahil iginiit na namin na ang lahat mga Hudyo at Hentil ay parehong nakapailalim sa kasalanan,

 [^9]: What then?
 Are we any better off?
 Not at all!
 For we have already charged that both Jews and Gentiles are all under sin,

-nasusulat:
+[^10] nasusulat:

-[^10] Walang sinuman ang matuwid, wala kahit isa.
+  Walang sinuman ang matuwid, wala kahit isa.

 [^10]: as it is written:
   There is no one righteous, not even one.

 [^11] Walang sinuman ang nakakaintindi;
   walang sinuman ang nagnanais sa Diyos.

 [^11]: There is no one who understands;
   there is no one who seeks God.

 [^12] Lahat ay tumalikod;
   lahat ay pare-parehong nawalan ng saysay.
   Walang sinuman ang gumagawa ng mabuti, wala kahit na isa.

 [^12]: All have turned away;
   all alike have become worthless.
   There is no one who does what is good, not even one.

-[^13] Ang kanilang mga lalamunan ay mga bukas na libingan;
+[^13] Ang kanilang mga lalamunan ay isang bukas na nitso;
   mapanlilang ang kanilang mga dila.
-May kamandag ng mga ahas ang likod ng kanilang mga labi.
+  May kamandag ng mga ahas sa likod ng kanilang mga labi.

 [^13]: Their throat is an open grave;
 they deceive with their tongues.